TonichaB/Niche-Crystals/README.md

 - Samsung S21 FE mobile
 - Ipad Pro

-Niche Crystals has been tested using the following browsers:
+The Niche Crystals site has been tested using the following browsers:

 - Google Chrome
 - Safari